Charge-off: Effects on credit report

 A charge-off is one of the most adverse factors that can be listed on a credit report.
 It will then be listed as such on the debtor's credit bureau reports (Equifax, for instance, lists "R9" in the "status" column to denote a charge-off.)
 The item will include relevant dates, and the amount of the bad debt.

 This may make obtaining any unsecured or even secured credit more difficult.

 If the charge-off has been paid in full, it will be listed on the credit report as "paid in full".
 If settled for less than the amount due, it will be listed as "settled".
 Even such a listing on a credit report can be negative.

 Effects on banks

 As the number of charge-offs climbs or becomes erratic, officials from the bank's regulators take a close look at the finances of the bank.
-They may impose various operating restrictions on the bank and, in the most extreme cases, may close the bank entirely.
+They may impose various operating restrictions on the bank, such as stricter capital requirements or intensified supervisory examination programs.
+In the most extreme cases, where credit quality declines and capital adequacy is compromised, regulators may close the bank entirely to protect the financial system.